Cooking On The Ranch

 Ingredient Notes and Swaps

-• Chile Peppers: If you don’t have fresh chile peppers, use 2 4-ounce cans of roasted chopped Hatch Chile peppers found on the Mexican food aisle of your local market.
+• Chile Peppers: If you don’t have fresh chile peppers, use two 4-ounce cans of roasted chopped Hatch Chile peppers found on the Mexican food aisle of your local market.
 Or roast 3 – 4 large poblano peppers, remove skins and seed pods and chop.

 • Dried Chile Pods: Dried Guajillo, a dried mirasol pepper, is readily found and very commonly used in Mexican recipes.
 Dried ancho chile peppers are a good substitute here.
 Have fun and experiment with dried pasilla, cascabel, or New Mexico dried chile peppers.